Fuse Your Latents: Video Editing with Multi-source Latent Diffusion Models: Related Work

 \subsection{Diffusion Models for Video Editing}

-A prevalent approach to video editing using diffusion models involves adapting T2I models to T2V models~\cite{wu2022tune, singer2022make}.
+A prevalent approach to video editing using diffusion models involves adapting T2I models to T2V models~\cite{wu2022tune, singer2022make, xing2023simda}.
 This adaptation often incorporates temporal modules to guarantee temporal consistency.
-Tune-A-Video~\cite{tumanyan2023plug} integrates temporal attention layers into UNet and conducts one-shot tuning.
+Tune-A-Video~\cite{wu2022tune} integrates temporal attention layers into UNet and conducts one-shot tuning.
 Meanwhile, Make-A-Video~\cite{singer2022make} augments the network to encompass temporal information by extending it with spatial-temporal modules.
+However, fine-tuning target videos can lead to over-fitting source prompts, potentially diminishing the model's editing capabilities.
+To address this, several studies employ T2V diffusion models for video editing and demonstrate promising results. ~\cite{molad2023dreamix} introduces a mixed fine-tuning strategy for the Imagen Video model~\cite{ho2022imagen} that enhances motion editing. ~\cite{esser2023structure} presents a video diffusion model trained with depth information to govern video structure and content.
+Although these methods have yielded remarkable results in video editing, training T2V diffusion models poses a challenge due to the inherent difficulty in collecting high-quality video data for training.
+Furthermore, their primary focus is on enhancing T2V editing through mixed video-image fine-tuning and joint video-image training, neglecting the potential benefits of leveraging existing high-quality T2I models.

-Another avenue of research is inspired by P2P~\cite{hertz2022prompt} and Plug-and-Play~\cite{tumanyan2023plug}, both of which facilitate local editing through attention map manipulation. ~\cite{qi2023fatezero} suggests blending self-attention maps with masks produced by cross-attention maps to support zero-shot video editing.
+Another avenue of research is inspired by Prompt2Prompt~\cite{hertz2022prompt} and Plug-and-Play~\cite{tumanyan2023plug}, both of which facilitate local editing through attention map manipulation. ~\cite{qi2023fatezero} suggests blending self-attention maps with masks produced by cross-attention maps to support zero-shot video editing.
 Meanwhile, ~\cite{liu2023video} introduces a decoupled-guidance attention control, adapting P2P to Video-P2P.
+However, these methods require extensive manual adjustment of the parameters in the attention map, making them challenging to apply in practical scenarios.